Financial-Times/origami/components/o-share/MIGRATION.md

 ## Migrating from v8 to v9

-o-share v9 incudes a number of changes to improve accessibility and the flexibility of its TSX templates.
+o-share v9 incudes a number of changes to improve accessibility.
 To migrate follow these steps and see below for more details:

-1. If your project uses o-share TSX templates, migrate to the new template interface.
-2. o-share no longer provides client side JavaScript to generate markup.
-If your project does not use o-share TSX templates ensure you output o-share markup in full.
+* o-share no longer provides client side JavaScript to generate markup.
 New markup can be copied from the [Origami registry](https://registry.origami.ft.com/components/o-share) or [StoryBook](https://origami.ft.com/storybook/) via the `HTML` tab.

 ### Inlined SVG icons

 Icons in version 9 use inline SVGs.
 In order to use them with `o-share`, we recommend using the following structure: